-- Population growth: Electoral area D has grown quickly and increased in population from 2,705 in 2006 to 3,190 in 2016.
-This growth (18% from 2006 to 2016) was the fastest in the CVRD. - Age: Electoral area D is older and aged faster than the CVRD and British Columbia.
-Its average age increased from 42.7 to 47.1 from 2006 to 2016. - Household size: The average household size in electoral area D is the same in 2016 as in 2006, at 2.3 people per household.
-In general, jurisdictions with smaller households tend to be more senior in age composition. - Tenure: Electoral area D has fewer renters (at 20%) than the CVRD (22%). - Unhoused population: It can be hard to locate and count people in more rural areas.
-The 2017 Summer Point-in-Time Homeless Count and Homeless Needs Survey Community Report did not provide data specific to electoral area D. - Transportation: Electoral area D has four routes delivered through a partnership between BC Transit, the Cowichan Valley Regional District, its member municipalities, and local transit operators.
-Overall, Cowichan Bay village has the potential of providing residents more affordable mobility options; however, the low frequency of busses and lack of cycling facilities mean the large majority of residents must travel by car to perform their daily activities-90% of commuters used a private automobile to get to work-which can increase the costs of living in electoral area D.
+- Population growth: Electoral area A has grown quickly and increased in population from 3,925 in 2006 to 4,585 in 2016.
+This growth was more rapid (17% from 2006 to 2016) than the CVRD (8%) and the province (12%). - Age: Electoral area A remained older than BC and the CVRD as a region.
+Electoral area A's overall population aged (median age increased from 44 to 47) more quickly than that in BC but less quickly than the CVRD's population, implying migration differences. - Household size: The average household size in electoral area A decreased slightly from 2006-2016, in line with change across the CVRD as a region.
+In general, jurisdictions with smaller households tend to be more senior in age composition. - Tenure: Electoral area A has fewer renters (at 18%) than the CVRD (22%) but experienced a sharp increase from 2011 to 2016. - Unhoused population: It can be hard to locate and count people in more rural areas, but in 2017, two people were identified as homeless in Mill Bay.
+Many people who are homeless in the CVRD tend to stay close to a community hub where they can access vital services, which could include communities such as Mill Bay.

+Transportation: Electoral area A has an average amount of transit service in comparison to other CVRD areas, with two local transit routes connecting Mill Bay to other parts of the South Cowichan area as well as to Duncan.
+The urban form, combined with the low frequency of buses and lack of cycling facilities, mean the majority of residents must travel by car to perform their daily activities-88% of commuters used a private automobile to get to work-which can increase the costs of living in electoral area A.